Dupchuwangmo7/-SWE-SWS101/report/report.md

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-23-37.png>)

 Now, I will use `search unreal` to search modules.

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-23-49.png>)

 Here, I have found 5 different modules but i will use last one because it is easy to break in.

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-24-05.png>)

-To find out about options this module offers
+To find out about options this module offers.

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-24-18.png>)

 It gives us options to set RHOSTS which is the target ip address.
 So I will set my target ip address.